OpenEvalProject/evals/manuscripts/elife-53414/v1/manuscript.md

 ## Results

-## The metapterygium of the skate, Leucoraja erinacea
+### The metapterygium of the skate, Leucoraja erinacea

 The pectoral fin endoskeleton of jawed vertebrates consisted ancestrally of three basal cartilages – from anterior to posterior, the propterygium, mesopterygium and metapterygium – and a series of articulating distal radials (Davis et al., 2004).
 Among extant jawed vertebrates, this ancestral ‘tribasal’ condition has been retained in the pectoral fins of chondrichthyans and non-teleost ray-finned fishes (e.g. in sturgeon, gar and bichir), but has been reduced in tetrapods and teleosts, to include only derivatives of the metapterygial and pro-/mesopterygial components, respectively (Davis, 2013).
 Our study focused on the metapterygium of the skate (Figure 1), as this element is relatively large, reliably identifiable across all embryonic and post-embryonic stages and easily accessible for surgical manipulation.

 ![Figure 1.](https://cdn.elifesciences.org/articles/53414/elife-53414-fig1-v1.jpg)

-**Figure 1.:** Leucoraja erinacea.A radiograph reveals the skeletal anatomy of an adult skate.
+**Figure 1.:** A radiograph reveals the skeletal anatomy of an adult skate.
 The metapterygium (false colored red in i) is the caudalmost basal fin cartilage.
 The plane of section through the metapterygium used for Figures 2–6 is indicated with a dashed line and x.
 Scale bar = 5 cm.

-## Embryonic development and growth of cartilage in the skate metapterygium
+### Embryonic development and growth of cartilage in the skate metapterygium

 In mammals, early cartilage development is marked by the accumulation of preskeletal mesenchyme into a ‘condensation’ at the site of future chondrogenesis (Hall and Miyake, 2000).
 Cells within this condensation begin to secrete cartilage extracellular matrix (ECM) components and undergo overt differentiation into chondrocytes.
 To investigate the early development of cartilage in the skate, we prepared a histological series of skate metapterygia from embryonic stage (S) 30 through to hatching and used a modified Masson’s trichrome stain to visualize condensation, differentiation and ECM secretion.